 - blurred vision

-Like low blood sugar, high blood sugar may cause loss of consciousness or seizures if people leave them untreated.
+As with low blood sugar, high blood sugar may cause loss of consciousness or seizures if people leave them untreated.
 Persistent high levels can increase the risk of serious complications that doctors relate to diabetes, such as cardiovascular disease.

 When to see a doctor